 Is there a way to punish a criminal before he actually commits the crime?

 The purpose of these statutes is to punish an individual who has shown himself or herself to be dangerously inclined to commit a crime without waiting until the criminal act is actually completed.
-In order to convict a person for an attempted crime, the government must prove beyond a reasonable doubt that the person had the intent to commit an act or bring about certain consequences that would amount to a crime, and that he or she took some step beyond mere preparation toward that goal.
+In order to convict a person for an attempted crime, the government must prove beyond a reasonable doubt that the person had the intent to commit an act or bring about certain consequences that would amount to a crime and that he or she took some steps beyond mere preparation toward that goal.

-Like most crimes, attempt requires a “bad act” as well as a bad intention.
+Like most crimes, an attempt requires a “bad act” as well as a bad intention.
 Therefore, the government must prove the offender engaged in conduct that moved toward committing the crime.
 The exact nature of the act needed to meet this “preparation” requirement varies from case to case, depending on individual facts.

 For example, a person who checked in at the ticket counter of an airport and sat in the waiting area with a gun in his pocket could be convicted of the crime of attempting to board an airplane with a gun.
-A person who planned to rob a bank messenger and drove around looking for him on his regular route, but did not find him, and did nothing else would not necessarily be guilty of attempted robbery.
+A person who planned to rob a bank messenger and drove around looking for him on his regular route but did not find him and did nothing else would not necessarily be guilty of attempted robbery.

 For instance, some states provide that the punishment for attempted first-degree theft will be the same as the crime of second-degree theft.
-The Model Penal Code, which is a source of many states' criminal statutes, generally requires the same punishment for attempt as the punishment for the underlying crime on the rationale that a person who attempts a crime has shown himself to be just as much in need of corrective sanctions as the one who actually completes a crime.
+The Model Penal Code, which is a source of many states' criminal statutes, generally requires the same punishment for an attempt as the punishment for the underlying crime on the rationale that a person who attempts a crime has shown himself to be just as much in need of corrective sanctions as the one who actually completes a crime.

 Are all illegal drugs treated equally when it comes to punishing drug dealers?